kdgregory/aws-java-utils/README.md

 dependency and do not provide a replacement (such as `jcl-over-slf4j`), some operations will throw a `NoClassDefFoundError`.

-The library uses debug-level logging to report actions such as creating or deleting an AWS resource, and warn-level logging to report any unexpected conditions (such as a timeout expiring before a resource becomes ready).
-The library does not use info- or error-level logging.
+> Note: the tests for the main library have a dependency on Log4J 1.x, because some tests look at logging output and it's easier to write an "interceptor" for that framework.

-All log messages are reported using the class name as a logger name.
-Using a hierarchical logging framework such as Log4J, you can turn off all logging with the top-level package
+Log messages use either DEBUG or WARN level: the former to report progress, and the latter for unexpected situations (such as a timeout expiring before a resource becomes ready).
+The library does not use info- or error-level logging (I believe that errors should be reserved for situations where someone needs to be woken up, and only you can decide that).

-name:
+Loggers are configured using the class name as logger name.
+With a hierarchical logging framework such as Log4J, you can turn off all logging with the top-level package name:

 ```
 log4j.logger.com.kdgregory.aws.utils=OFF